destroflyer/maniascript/docs/basics/types.md

 Comparing texts via operators such as `>` will alphabetically compare them character by character.
 A character occurring later in the alphabet will be considered greater than a character occurring earlier.

 ## Class
 While classes do exist in ManiaScript and can be used, there is no way to create custom classes.
 When a variable of a class type does not have an instance assigned to it, its value is `Null`.
+Default value is `Null`.

 Object properties and methods can be accessed via `.`: